Travel:

 Safaris and wildlife

-How to have the perfect holiday on France’s greatest coast
+How to have the perfect holiday in Dorset, home of the Jurassic Coast

 Download the Telegraph App